goschtl/zope/zope2book/trunk/source/Preface.rst

     This chapter explains how to use tools outside of your web browser to manipulate Zope objects.

-- Extending Zope

-    This chapter covers extending Zope by creating your own classes of objects.
-    You'll learn how to create Python base classes and about the base classes that ship with Zope.

 - Maintaining Zope

     This chapter covers Zope maintenance and administration tasks, such as